dengbowen2017/RenderingDEMO/README.md

 For now, this engine only supports Windows.
 Please clone the repository, open it with Visual Studio 2022, and run the source code in Visual Studio.

 ## TODO list
-- Add camera system which supports 3D rendering
+- Add camera system which supports 3D rendering (finished)
 - Add Phone Lighting
 - Add UI system
 - Add resource loader to load 3D model and texture